-The leak location is situated adjacent to the Grand Canal immediately north of the Mespil Hotel in Dublin City Centre.
-The leak site was located along a 400 m long section of a 110 kV cable running from Harold's Cross to Ringsend.
+The leak location is situated adjacent to the Grand Canal at Baggot Street Bridge in Dublin City Centre.
+The leak site was located on a section of a 110 kV cable running from Harold's Cross to Ringsend.
 The cable was originally installed in 1951 with new sections of the cable added in 1986.
 The cable length is 5.6 km (see Figure 2).